Stardust870/blockchain-developer-bootcamp-final-project/README.md

 Website was tested on chrome with metamask extension installed.
 It has not been checked on other browsers.
+Credits to https://github.com/jsur/blockchain-developer-bootcamp-final-project.git from which I learnt a lot and followed simiar structure for my project.

 ## How to run this project locally: